Avoid becoming a victim of one of the most common online identity theft scams.

-- Type the links of official companies (University of Illinois, Chase Bank, etc.) directly into a browser to get to the official site.
+- Don't click on links, visit official companies (University of Illinois, Chase Bank, etc.) websites by typing their URL directly into a browser.

 - Read carefully.
 If an email has a lot of misspelled words and really bad grammar, it’s probably a scam.